D.Sc., 1981, University of Zagreb

 Experimental Nuclear and Particle Physics

-Prof. Počanić is studying basic symmetries and conservation laws manifest at low and intermediate energies, with the aim of obtaining new stringent constraints on the dynamics of the two fundamental short-range interactions: the electroweak and the strong.
-This work requires precise measurements of the elementary decay and scattering processes involving some of the simplest particles available in nature: mesons, leptons, and nucleons.
+Professor Počanić is studying basic symmetries and conservation laws manifest at low and intermediate energies, with the aim of obtaining new stringent constraints on the dynamics of the two fundamental short-range interactions: the electroweak and the strong.
+This work requires precise measurements of the elementary decay and scattering processes typically involving the simplest particles in nature: mesons, leptons, and nucleons.

 - Study of rare pion and muon decays: the PiBeta and PEN experiments at PSI (spokesperson); for more information see the PiBeta and PEN project home pages.
 Data taking for the PiBeta experiment is completed, data analysis is mostly finished; several processes remain under analysis.
 The PEN experiment is in the data analysis stage.
 A new generation experiment PIONEER, approved in 2022 at PSI, will take the PEN/PiBeta measurements to a new, higher level of precision (for more information see the PIONEER provisional web page and the experiment proposal).

 - Study of neutron decay correlation parameters a and b: the Nab experiment at the Fundamental Neutron Physics Beamline at the Spallation Neutron Source/ORNL (spokesperson).
 Nab is currently under construction and commissioning at SNS; for more information see the Nab/pNab project home page.
 Continuing this research program, the subsequent pNab experiment will focus on the A and B spin asymmetry parameters.